Joansitoh/Joansitoh/README.md

 - ⚔ UFW Manager GUI - A GUI interface for manage UFW rules in Linux machine
 - ⚔ Developer Portafolio - A simple portafolio web to add your projects.
 - ⚔ Edge Profile Manager - A GUI interface similar to Google Chrome profile selector.
+- ⚔ Decibel Limiter - Chrome extension to limit decibels in tabs.
+- ⚔ CVForge - Create your professional CV with sections.
+- ⚔ AmazonChecker - Web app to control prices of amazon products and alert when price changes.

 ---

 ### 🥂 Actually projects working:

 - Bitanetic IT Solutions
-- Bitanetic Youtube Converter
-- Python server automatitation
-- Creation of a customized big minecraft java plugin.
-- Amazon price alert notifier.
+- Personal work

 ---